jonnor/leaf-clustering/references/notes.md

 #### How well does leaf quantization work

-Hypothesis: A 8 bit leaf probabilities is ~lossless

-Seems to be the case.
+Hypothesis: A 8 bit leaf probabilities is ~lossless Seems to be the case.

+Not needed to analyze separately from clustering?

+#### What is the potential savings from leaf clustering

+Shown for n_samples_leaf.
+Assuming the same behavior from other restrictions on depth, such as max_depth.
+TODO: run an experiment also with max depth, to confirm this

+20,18,16,14,12,10,8,6,4,2
+20,16,12,8,4

 #### How well does leaf clustering work?